Erythromycin/benzoyl peroxide

-Benzamycin is a topical gel containing of 5% benzoyl peroxide and 3% erythromycin.
-Its main usage is to fight acne.
-Benzamycin is a prescription medication.
+Erythromycin/benzoyl peroxide, sold under the brand name Benzamycin, is a topical gel containing 5% benzoyl peroxide and 3% erythromycin primarily used to treat acne.
+Erythromycin/benzoyl peroxide is a prescription medication.

 Side effects include dry skin, stinging, redness, and itchy rash (urticaria), with recommended usage is 2 times per day, once in the morning and once in the evening, or as prescribed by a doctor.
 The affected area should be washed with soap and warm water, rinsed, and gently dried before applying the gel.
-Using an oil-free face moisturizer in conjunction with Benzamycin is recommended.
+Using an oil-free face moisturizer in conjunction with erythromycin/benzoyl peroxide is recommended.

+Erythromycin/benzoyl peroxide was approved by the US Food and Drug Administration in 1984.
 On March 30, 2004, a generic form of Benzamycin was released by pharmaceutical company Atrix Laboratories.